paritytech/docs.capi.dev/docs/rune/introduction.md

 //   The `undefined` corresponds to the storage key.
 //   Because `Now` is a storage item (not a storage map), its only key is `undefined`.
 //   Before, since the key was omitted, it was implicitly `undefined`.
-//   Now, we have to explicitly specify it, in order to specify the block hash.
+//   Now, we have to explicitly specify it, in order to specify the second argument (the block hash).

 console.log(await time.run()) // 1683556218000n
 ```